Join Our FREE Live Webinar

 Wholetailing goes a step beyond simple wholesaling because the investor purchases the property instead of assigning the right to purchase to another end buyer.
 Wholetailing a real estate deal is not considered a true flip because there are only a few modifications and repairs to be made as an enhancement to the property’s market value.
 Conversely, flippers would perform significant renovations.

-Another difference of this strategy is that the end buyer of a wholetailing deal can be a retail buyer and not another investor.
+Another difference is this strategy is that the end buyer of a wholetailing deal can be a retail buyer and not another investor.

 This is because the wholetailer chooses to update and modify the property to be able to market it to a wider investor pool and likely generate a larger profit (from a higher price) than simply wholesaling deals.